sjain2682/mapr-cluster-setup-on-k8s-cluster/readme.md

 Objective: Run sysbnech tests for mapr cluster on K8S cluster

-Blow are the steps to follow:
+Below are the steps to follow:
 -----------------------------
 A. Setup a mapr cluster having multiples nodes as pods

 B. Deploy the MapR volume plugin on K8S cluster

 C. Setup a sysbench tests where each sysbench pods is using mapr vol plugin for persistent volumes

 D. Run sysbench fileio tests on pod persistent volume which is sitting on mapr